ketiko/traxor/README.md

 ```
 measure#rack.request.middleware.duration <- time spent in middleware outside of your rack application
-measure.rack.request.duration <- total duration of the request
+measure#rack.request.duration <- total duration of the request
-measure.rack.request.queue.duration <- duration of time spent from when your router received the request before your application started to process it
+measure#rack.request.queue.duration <- duration of time spent from when your router received the request before your application started to process it
-count.rack.request.count <- increment rack request count
+measure#count.rack.request.count <- increment rack request count
 ```

 Note that the request queue time will read the `X-Request-Start` header in the request and calculate the number.